roxanne/ASDEvaluator/README.md

 ASDEvaluator
 ============
-Uses an ASD grammar which calls all associated semantic computations to evaluate arithmetic expressions
+Uses an ASD grammar which calls all associated semantic computations to evaluate any arithmetic expressions.